 Hover to see how factors connect to Emotion.
 Then click connected factors to explore strategies related to multiple factors.

 Emotions are complex psychological states stemming from a person's experiences.
 They affect our minds and bodies and therefore can support or hinder learning.
-Cultural and family differences can impact how emotions are expressed and recognized in others.
+Students from diverse backgrounds and cultures, as well as students with learning disorders or ADHD, may have different ways of expressing their emotions, or different ways that they perceive emotion in others.

 Several aspects of Emotion can drive reading and writing development: